-The campaign featured red apples in an effort to lure visitors to New York City.
-It was hoped that the red apples would serve as a bright and cheery image of New York City, in contrast to the common belief that New York City was dark and dangerous.
+The campaign featured red apples in an effort to lure visitors to New York City, where the red apples were meant to serve as a bright and cheery image of the city, in contrast to the common belief that New York City was riddled with crime and poverty.

 Since the conclusion of the campaign—and subsequent "rebranding" of the city—New York City has officially been nicknamed The Big Apple.
 In recognition of Fitzgerald, the corner of 54th and Broadway where Fitzgerald lived for 30 years was renamed "Big Apple Corner" in 1997.